-Protestant background:
+Protestant and other Christian background:

-- 10 points shall be awarded to any child from a Protestant denominational background other than Church of Ireland. - 5 points shall be awarded to any child from other Christian traditions eg Roman Catholic or Orthodox.
+- 10 points shall be awarded to any child from a Protestant denominational background other than Church of Ireland. - 5 points shall be awarded to any child from other Christian traditions, e.g. Roman Catholic or Orthodox.